babel/website/docs/cli.md

 ### Using Presets

-Use the `--presets` option to specify plugins to use in compilation
+Use the `--presets` option to specify presets to use in compilation

 ```sh
 npx babel script.js --out-file script-compiled.js --presets=@babel/preset-env,@babel/flow